-Determining Placement Priority when a Space Becomes Available:
+Determining Placement Priority When a Space Becomes Available:

-1. When space becomes available in the program, it first has to be a suitable fit for the provider.
+- 1. When space becomes available in the program, it first has to be a suitable fit for the provider.
 We send the request through to applicable caregivers who assess the fit and partnership and determine acceptance.

-Some factors affecting this:

-- Scheduling/operating hours.

-- Risk factors/allergies.

-- ratios must be met.

-- parental preferences

-- programming styles.

-- 2. When a space becomes available it has to be a suitable fit regarding several factors for the family:

-- The space must be in the geographical area that is convenient for the family

-- How many days or which days a week required must match what is available

-- 3. Regardless of the intricacies of the aforementioned factors every effort shall be made to inform parents of their child's position on the relevant waitlist if possible to be ascertained. - 4.
+Some factors affecting this; - a.
+Scheduling/operating hours, - b.
+Risk factors/ Allergies - c. ratios must be met, - d. parental preferences. - e. programming styles. - 2.
+When a space becomes available it has to be a suitable fit regarding several factors for the family the space must be in the geographical area that is convenient for the family. - 3. how many days or which days a week required must match what is available, - 4.
+Regardless of the intricacies of the aforementioned factors every effort shall be made to inform parents of their child's position on the relevant wait list, if possible, to be ascertained. - 5.
 If approved all info is passed on and your caregiver will be in touch.
 If not, your child's place remains in chronological order as was and the caregiver moves to the next child on the waiting list.

-Offering an Available Space:
+Offering An Available Space:

-- 3. Parents of children on the waiting list will be notified via telephone, text or email (which ever one works best for them) that a space has become available in their requested program. - 4.
-Parents will be provided a timeframe of one week (7 days) in which a response is required before the next child on the waiting list will be offered the space. - 5.
+- 1. If space becomes available and the caregiver accepts, the parents of the child will be notified via telephone by the Child Care Provider that a space has become available in their requested program. - 2.
+Parents will be provided a timeframe of one week (7 days) in which a response is required before they are removed from the list and the next child on the waiting list is given space. - 3.
 Where a parent has not responded within the given timeframe they will be removed from the list.

-Responding to Parents who Inquire About Their Child's Placement on the Waiting List:
+Responding to Parents Who Inquire About Their Child's Placement on the Waiting List:

-- 6. The Home Child Care Manager or designate will be the contact person for parents who wish to inquire about the status of their child's place on the waiting list. - 7.
-The Home Child Care Manager or designate will respond to parent inquiries and provide a reminder of the placement priority procedure and that a time frame is difficult to give.
+- 1. The Child Care Manager or Designate will be the contact person for parents who wish to inquire about the status of their child's place on the waiting list. - 2.
+The Child Care Manager or Designate will respond to parent inquiries and provide a reminder of the placement priority procedure and that a time frame is difficult to give.